DeepikaVenkatesann/String-Splitting-with-Any-Delimiter/README.md

 This can be useful when you have specific delimiters in mind that are not covered by the built-in string splitting functions.

 ## Explanation
-This line defines a function named customsplit that takes two parameters: inputstring (the string to be split) and delimiters (a list of delimiters to use for splitting).
+The function named customsplit that takes two parameters: inputstring (the string to be split) and delimiters (a list of delimiters to use for splitting).

-map(re.escape, custom_delimiters): function to each element in the custom_delimiters list. re.escape() escapes any special characters.
+map(re.escape, customdelimiters):It applies re.escape() function to each element in the customdelimiters list. re.escape() escapes any special characters.

 ' '.join(): This joins the escaped delimiters using a space as a separator.